top of page

 Five months ago, these protesters took down their government.
 I talked to them about that movement, and their hopes and fears for the elections next month.

 ‘Nobody expected to cross the police barricade,’ says Sam, ‘The government underestimated the protestors.
 They didn’t have enough police.
 They didn’t expect so many young people to show up.’
-The 25-year-old was near the front of the crowd that surrounded the Federal Parliament in Kathmandu on 8th September last year.
+The 25-year-old was near the front of the crowd that surrounded the Federal Parliament in Kathmandu on 8th September 2025.
 Protests had spread across the country, as tens of thousands of young Nepalis expressed their anger at corruption.
-The next day, the Prime Minister KP Sharma Oli would resign as a number of partisan and government buildings, including the parliament, burned.
-Sam’s story, of surprise at the power of the protests, is echoed by other Gen-Z Nepalis.
+The next day, the Prime Minister KP Sharma Oli resigned as government buildings – including the parliament – burned.
+Sam’s surprise at the power of the protests is echoed by other Gen-Z Nepalis.
 Neither the political establishment nor the crowds in the streets anticipated how consequential the day would be.
 Anzana, 22, says that no one expected to take down the government, but when the protestors did, they felt ‘proud’; ‘People usually believe Gen-Z aren't serious about anything, we proved people wrong.’

 Now, the outlook is less rosy.
 An interim government was formed, promising to steady the country and hand over to elected politicians.
 On 5th March, Nepalis will go to the polls to vote for 275 members of the House of Representatives.
 But these Nepalis tell me that not enough has changed.
-Sam calls the interim government ‘frustrating’ – they are not ‘powerful enough’ to challenge the old parties whose corruption inspired such anger, because entrenched interests could react violently.
-He tells me he is ‘fearful that the same old parties will win the next election and things will go back’ to how they were before the protests.
+Sam calls the interim government ‘frustrating’ – they are not ‘powerful enough’ to challenge the old parties whose corruption inspired such anger, fearing a violent retaliation and more civil unrest.
 In particular, some protestors are angered by the failure to prosecute the politicians who they hold responsible for the order to shoot protesters – especially former PM Oli and former Home Minister Ramesh Lekhak.
 Far from facing charges, Oli is running in 2026 as the UML party’s PM candidate, on a platform that emphasises the destruction and chaos of the protests.
+Sam tells me he is ‘fearful that the same old parties will win the next election and things will go back’ to how they were before the protests.
 At this point, Anzana says, ‘I don’t think this protest will bring any benefit… the old ministers will come back.’
 Puskal, 19, was also at the protests in September, and is even more pessimistic: ‘I feel like the protest failed and we are more doomed than before.’

-One figure that is seen as a symbol of change is Balen Shah.
+In the face of this concern about establishment politicians, Balen Shah is a symbol of change.
 Aged 35, he made his name rap-battling in the streets of Kathmandu before winning the mayoralty in 2022, running as an independent on an anti-corruption ticket.
 In 2025, he was popular among the protesters, and many felt he was the natural choice of leader after Oli resigned.
 ‘Everyone thought Balen would take the lead,’ says Anzana, ‘He was one of the most beloved politicians.’
 But as the interim government was being formed, Balen shied away.
 ‘Many of the youths came out for Balen, but he stayed silent,’ says Sam.
-For Anzana, the refusal called into question the entire movement – ‘When Balen declined my personal feeling was, “We fucked up so, so badly.”’
+For Anzana, the refusal called into question the entire movement.
+‘When Balen declined my personal feeling was, “We fucked up so, so badly.”’

 Five months later, and Balen has decided to run for PM, resigning his mayoralty and allying with the centrist RSP.
-He has taken the provocative step of challenging Oli in his own seat, Jhapa-5.
+He has taken the provocative step of challenging Oli in his own seat, Jhapa-5, far from Kathmandu.
 For some Gen-Z Nepalis, though, the shine has come off.
 When Balen refused to step up, Anzana says, ‘People had mixed opinions.
 Half of them were angry, thinking that Balen didn’t step forward or show courage when the country was in such a difficult situation.
 The other half supported Balen, saying that if he feels he cannot lead the country, then why force him to become PM?’
-But the questions go beyond just not becoming interim PM himself; Sam says he is now facing ‘many complaints’, such as over his suggestion that the previous parliament be dissolved after the protests – ‘Nowadays, people are questioning him … if we hadn’t shut down the parliament, we would be able to change the constitution.’
+But the questions go beyond his refusal to become interim PM himself.
+Sam says Balen is now facing ‘many complaints’, especially about his suggestion to dissolve parliament after September’s protests.
+‘Nowadays, people are questioning him … if we hadn’t shut down the parliament, we would be able to change the constitution.’
 Without sitting MPs, Nepalis have waited months in stasis.

 ‘If the same old parties return, we are done and dusted.
 Leaving the country may become the last option.
 If new faces – especially educated leaders in whom many Nepalese have faith – come into power, there is hope for genuine improvement and a better future for the country.’